mitchty/alpine-linux-ghc-bootstrap/README.md

 - x86\_64
 - armhf

 The debian docker cross compiler hosts are isolated, so you can build x86_64 while armhf is building.
-You probably want to do this as the armhf cross-compiler takes a while to build via llvm.
+You probably want to do this as the armhf cross-compiler takes a while to build via llvm. ~7 hours on an i7 skylake.

 ## Step 1
 - cd 8.0/ghc-bootstrap && (. ./APKBUILD && snapshot)